CookEditors/NOS/_posts/2015-08-28-score-none-for-the-chair.md

 But no matter from which angle you viewed Joe Gillen, he looked like the Murder of the Month Club selection for the sizzle seat.
 And the evidence was more than circumstantial: it was also self-confessional, or practically so.
 If Gillen wasn’t guilty, then Adolf Hitler had nothing to do with World War 2, as I saw it.

 I found Howard alone in his office, adjacent to the temporary detention cell.
-It was 8 A.M.
+It was 8 a.m.
 Howard never said much, and gave strangers the impression that the most important thing in his life was filing his fingernails.
 His left foot was usually draped over a corner of the battered desk, while a cigarette dangled from the right corner of his mouth.
 He smoked from mere habit, not because he liked it.

 “Gillen talk yet?”
 I asked.